 The experimental program has averaged about two runs of beam time in recent years.
-It is preferable to run at the end of one period and the beginning of the next, to reduce the overhead of setting up a system of detectors which have become more and more diverse.
-Some runs have been shortened by TRIUMF technical problems, and this unfortunately seems to be a common situation during the start of high intensity running.
+It is preferable to run at the end of one period and the beginning of the next, to reduce the overhead of setting up a system of detectors which have become more and more complex.
+The last few months have been preparations for the November-December 1993 run which has several new components including tritium targets.
 Neutron detectors, a germanium detector, and a wire chamber imaging system were all operational during the latest runs [1].
 Two silicon detectors were mounted in the cryostat to observe fusion products.
-The new two layer cryostat has been used in beam.
-The experiments with a single layer cryogenic target system have produced very interesting results.
+A new two layer cryostat has been used in beam.
+The experiments with a single layer cryogenic target system have produced interesting results.
 In order to show that fusion can be unambiguously detected in real beam environments, neutrons and protons were measured from dd fusion in a solid layer at 2.5 K. The dd fusion neutrons were only 3 MeV and were much more difficult to separate from capture evaporation background than the 14 MeV neutrons from dt fusion.
 The signal to background with our apparatus in the M20B muon beam at TRIUMF was about 40 [2].
 A conventional method was used to increase signal to background by demanding subsequent muon decay detection.
-The measurement was not trivial, and benefits from the good range width of the 30 MeV/c cloud $\mu^-$ beam and a good delayed electron coincidence condition.
+The measurement was not trivial, and benefited from the good range width of the 30 MeV/c cloud $\mu^-$ beam and a good delayed electron coincidence condition.